 Nothing for Free Policy

 Your dog dropped his toy at your feet to signal he wanted to play NOW!
-We suggested to first ask your dog to do a “sit” or “down”.
+Before starting dog games We have suggested to first ask your dog to do a “sit” or “down”.
 Once he has done what she asked, playtime can begin!

 Games where you teach your dog to do an extended “sit-stay” or a “long-down-stay”, then go to another room and call your dog to you, will build obedience on your terms.
 Anything that delays the fulfillment of your dog’s request will build his coping skills and make you absolutely irresistible!
 You can implement this with his meals as well.
 Using a few pieces at a time, ask for a behavior, and then reward the completion with some food.
 It doesn’t need to be anything difficult or complicated, just some basic things to get the routine down.
 As he gets used to working for what he wants, implementing new training in the future becomes much easier – he already knows he needs to do something to get the prize, all you are doing at that point is changing exactly what it is he needs to do.
 A side benefit from this is that it builds engagement between you and your dog.
 If your dog is more interested in everything else around than you, it is very hard to keep his attention long enough to do much.
 If he already knows that doing something for you is how he gets what he wants, his attention will be much less focused on other things, and much more focused on you.